 Success was interrupted when Abhinav Kashyap’s Besharam was released at the box office same year which made Ranbir Kapoor into butt of jokes.
 His struggle continued with disastrous Roy and probably the most unsuccessful film of his life, Bombay Velvet.
 Ranbir bounced back with Imtiaz Ali’s Tamasha in the same year.
 Though he was praised for his mind blowing performance, Tamasha was a moderate success at the box office.
 Ranbir Kapoor collaborated with Karan Johar for the first time with love triangle in Ae Dil Hain Mushkil (2016).
 Despite facing Ajay Devgan’s Shivaay, Ae Dil Hain Mushkil did very well at the box office.

-Ranbir Kapoor saw another big letdown in terms of box office numbers with big budgeted Anurag Basu’s Jagga Jasoos.
+Ranbir Kapoor saw another big letdown in terms of box office numbers with big budgeted Anurag Basu’s Jagga Jasoos in 2017.
 The movie was a complete failure at the box office.
-However, Ranbir gave the best performance of his life with Rajkumar Hirani directed Sanju this year.
+However, Ranbir gave the best performance of his life with Rajkumar Hirani directed Sanju in 2018.
 Not only Sanju became the third highest grossing film in the history of Bollywood after Bahubali 2 and Dangal, it also earned Ranbir Kapoor a global recognition for his powerful performance.